How to Get More People to View Your eBay Listing

 When to avoid it:

-Example: A seller with over 3,000 listings created a “Mother’s Day Gifts” banner for jewelry category and featuring items under $250 and included a 10% coupon.
-That banner had a 12% CTR and led to their highest week of sales that quarter.
+Example: A seller with over 3,000 listings created a “Mother’s Day Gifts” banner for the jewelry category, featuring items under $250, and included a 10% coupon.
+That banner had a 12% CTR and drove their highest sales week that quarter.

 Remember, eBay's algorithm favors listings that convert into sales.
 Utilizing these promotional tools strategically can enhance your listings' visibility and attractiveness, leading to higher conversion rates and better overall performance.